What is MLP?

 Anderson School District Five’s English for Speakers of Other Languages (ESOL) Program is designed to provide equal educational opportunities to students who have a primary or home language other than English and who are considered to be Multilingual Learners (MLs).
 The primary focus of the program is to provide an English-rich learning environment so those students will become proficient in English as soon as possible.
 The program addresses listening, speaking, reading, writing, content vocabulary, cultural awareness, and study skills through clearly articulated objectives.
 Instruction is delivered by ESOL teachers who are experts in second language acquisition and content knowledge.

 ML students face unique challenges in the classroom as they strive to learn academic content while their English language skills are still developing.
 The ESOL program, beginning in kindergarten and continuing through high school, provides each ML student the opportunity to develop listening, speaking, reading, and writing proficiency in order to be successfully mainstreamed into all classes.

 MLP Learning Objectives:

 - Identify and assess all students whose native or home language is anything other than English.

-- Provide instructional accommodations to all students in grades K – 12 who are English Language Learners.
+- Provide instructional accommodations to all students in grades K – 12 who are Multilingual Learners.

 - Create a learning environment that will provide an opportunity for multilingual students to be successful in all academic areas and to function comparably with their English-speaking classmates with appropriate assistance.

 - Support the curriculum and instruction of the regular classroom as appropriate to the developmental stage of the student as well as the English proficiency level.

 - Assess and monitor the academic progress of ESOL students with an ongoing evaluation process.